Alice of Champagne: Conflicts

 When Philip of Ibelin died in 1227, the High Court appointed his brother John as bailli without consulting Frederick or Alice.
 Frederick departed for Cyprus, landing at Limassol on 21 July 1228.
 Upon arriving, he ordered John of Ibelin to account for the administration of royal revenue, but John refused, stating that the revenue had been paid to Alice.
 Frederick dismissed John and forced Henry to swear fealty to him.
-He also demanded an oath of fealty from the Cypriote noblemen, but they were only willing to submit to him as their king's overlord, declaring that they only owed fealty to Alice who served as regent to their king.
+He also demanded an oath of fealty from the Cypriot noblemen, but they were only willing to submit to him as their king's overlord, declaring that they only owed fealty to Alice who served as regent to their king.
 Frederick made Aimery Barlais, Gavin of Chenichy, Amaury of Beisan, Hugh of Gibelet and William of Rivet baillis of Cyprus without Alice's consent before departing for Italy in May 1229.
 Duke Peter I of Brittany declared that he wanted to marry Alice, but Pope Gregory refused this on 29 May because of consanguinity.